vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 In order to ensure a minimal data loss, the new Prometheus deployment should be deployed 55 mins (ensuring with this less than 5 mins of data loss) before the next TSDB compaction happens, so the new Prometheus deployment can start scraping data before the snapshot is restored.
 Continuing with the last example:

 If the next TSDB compaction happens at 13:00 UTC you should deploy BKPR Prometheus in the cluster at 12:05 UTC, so Prometheus can start scraping data and fill the gap that the snapshot will create.
-Then, at 13:00 UTC you can create the Prometheus snapshot and will restore it in the new deployment, creating the following:
+Then, at 13:00 UTC you can create the Prometheus snapshot and restore it in the new deployment, creating the following:

 ![prometheus_successful_migration](../../images/prometheus-migration/tsdb_restored.png)